 Major in World Language Education (Teaching Licensure)

-Students who plan to teach in K-12 schools are encouraged to obtain licensure in two languages or one language plus another subject, especially to facilitate student teaching placement.
+Students who plan to teach in PK-12 schools are encouraged to obtain licensure in two languages or one language plus another subject, especially to facilitate student teaching placement.

 Those interested in teaching are also urged to consider opportunities for teaching English abroad.